-- If you want a full time, paid, and challenging role then a GSU Officer role is for you.
+- If you want a full-time, paid, and challenging role then a GSU officer role is for you.
 This role puts you at the heart of the Union and University, where you'll challenge both institutions on education and academic issues, as well as lead the Union as a Trustee. - This is great professional experience for any future job you may wish to have.
-The elections for this role take place in March and there will be lots of information about it from when the nominations open in January, however feel free to come and chat to the Representation team about running at any point.
+The elections for this role take place in March and there will be lots of information about it from when the nomination open in January, however feel free to come and chat to the Representation Team about running at any point.
+This role may change after The Big Choice vote; keep an eye on greenwichsu.co.uk for more details throughout the year.